basovae/apa_group4_transformers_for_multivar_energy_forecasting/README.md

 To reproduce the results, clone the repository, paste the data file into the data folder, install the requirements and run the notebook code.

-### Training code
+The data file can be found under following link: [Google Drive](https://drive.google.com/file/d/1K7uWUhsGN0DeIFsTd_663nxi7Il_SmuG/view?usp=sharing)

-Main files of transformer based models are called using an unification code.
+The main files of transformer-based models are called using a unification code.

 ## Results